Astonishingly carved into hillside rock in the middle of nowhere are the Ajanta and Ellora caves. Both are an important

 The Ellora caves are open from sunrise until sunset (around 5.30 p.m.), daily except Tuesdays.
 The Ajanta caves open from 9 a.m. until 5 p.m., daily except Mondays.
 Both caves are open on national holidays.
 However, try to avoid visiting them then (as well as on weekends) as the crowds can be overwhelming and you won't have a peaceful experience.

 Entrance Fees and Charges

 Visiting both the Ajanta and Ellora caves is costly for foreigners.
 The sites require separate tickets and the price was increased to 600 rupees in August 2018.
 Indians pay only 40 rupees per ticket at each site.
 Children younger than 15 years are free at both places.

 Ajanta and Ellora Visitor Centers

 The Ajanta Visitor Center is the larger of the two.
 It has five museum halls with replicas of the four main caves (1, 2,16 and 17).
 The Ellora Visitor Center has a replica of the Kailasa Temple.
 Both visitor centers also have restaurants, amphitheaters and auditoriums, shops, exhibition space, and parking.

 Unfortunately, the visitor centers are located some distance away from the caves and the replicas have failed to draw the expected number of tourists.
-However, it's worth stopping by them to learn about the interesting context and history of the caves.
+In August 2018, Maharashtra Tourism announced that substantial funding had been allocated to enhance them and provide a better experience.